cagriaktpe/cagriaktpe/README.md

 </p>

 <p>
-  I have 1+ years of experience in iOS development, and I am also interested in full-stack development.
+  I have 1+ years of professional experience in iOS development, and I am also interested in full-stack development.
 </p>

 <div>